Dr Margaret Fairlie

 Evidently not one to be intimidated, Margaret Fairlie drove ambulances for the Red Cross hospital in Royaumont, France, during WWI and became a pioneer of commercial flight when she travelled to Johannesburg via Comet in 1952.

-She never married – her engagement to a colleague, Professor Lloyd Turton Price, ended tragically with his premature death in 1933 – but was well loved by her students whose gifts of appreciation included a cactus garden: a nod to her love of plants.
+She never married – her engagement to a colleague, Professor Lloyd Turton Price, ended tragically with his premature death in 1933 – but she was well loved by her students whose gifts of appreciation included a cactus garden: a nod to her love of plants.

 http://www.scarletfinders.co.uk/137.html – List of drivers and other workers at Royaumont (30km North of Paris), a hospital run under the French Red Cross by the Scottish Women’s Hospitals (SWH) organisation.
 Comet was the world’s first commercial airliner.